Paleo or Not? Your Ultimate Guide to Healthy, Simple Eating should always be to Focus on Eating Clean, Fresh Healthy Food.

 Healthy Brain Support: Fish oil, olive oil, coconut oil, nuts, seeds and green vegetables will protect the brain without bringing harm elsewhere.

-I believe with diet there are some very basic rules but it all boils down to Fresh food is best: 70% of our daily intake being Vegetables, 5 – 10% fruit, 10 – 15% Animal protein limiting red meat to 2 – 3 times per week alternate days, Fish ( if people don’t like fish then maybe just a couple of vegetarian meals with beans), and a couple of meals of chicken.
+I believe with diet there are some very basic rules but it all boils down to Fresh food is best: 70% of our daily intake being Vegetables, 5 – 10% fruit, 10 – 15% Animal protein limiting red meat to 2 – 3 times per week alternate days, Fish ( if people don’t like fish then maybe just a couple of vegetarian meals with nuts and seeds), and a couple of meals of chicken.

 I have found that for most of my clients this works really well without too many dramas and they basically design their own eating regime.